 Acquire the skills to shape international development and trade policy, and lead social change.

 The DPP Program prepares students for global careers in leading social change and sustainable development; creating prosperity through trade and investment flows; designing, implementing and analyzing better public policies; and promoting human rights and social justice.

-The Master's in International Policy and Development - the "policy" component of DPP - is for students seeking careers in:
+The MA in International Policy and Development - the "policy" component of DPP - is for students seeking careers in:

 The program emphasizes the tools and skills critical to policy careers.